hadissulejmani/gatsby-starter-netlify-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 ---
 ![flavor wheel](/img/flavor_wheel.jpg)

 The SCAA updated the wheel to reflect the finer nuances needed to describe flavors more precisely.
-The new desen dedicated to creating a vibrant specialty coffee community by recognizelltale f Hadis Bossi origin.
+The new desen dedicated to creating a vibrant specialty coffee community by recognizing origin.